 There are few occupations as physically and mentally challenging as nursing.
-To add to these challenges, this web nurses are often faced with discrimination due to their gender.
+To add to these challenges, nurses are often faced with discrimination due to their gender.
 Historically, the nursing profession has been largely female dominated, with roughly 90% of Australian nurses being female, and around 10% male today.

 The profession is often associated with care-giving and support, which are commonly seen as female traits.
 While these characteristics are an essential part of nursing, stereotyping nursing as a solely supportive job completely undermines the knowledge, ability and credibility of all nurses.

 As 25-year-old nurse, Kate, says “Nursing is seen as a feminine role purely because it has been predominantly women in the field since forever, even though none of the stuff we have to deal with is ‘girly’ or ‘feminine’ at all.”

 The lack of respect towards nurses is likely associated to the lack of social value placed on women and their work.
 Viewing nursing merely as an extension of the stereotypical domestic role of women devalues the profession and unfairly categorises both female and male nurses.

 Despite the vast majority of nurses being female there are still significant disadvantages faced by women including the gender pay gap, and a disproportionate percentage of male nurses in higher level roles.
 This is also the case in many different occupations and fields, but for one that is largely dominated by women it is particularly concerning.
 The idea that men are more suited to authoritative and leadership roles is the reason that this percentage is so disproportionate.
 It may also be the reason that nursing, a vital part of the health sector, is so undervalued in our society, because it predominantly employs women.